-(5) Extended Affordability or Historic Preservation. (§§2306.6725(a)(5); 2306.111(g)(3)(C); 2306.185(a)(1) and (c); 2306.6710(e)(2); and 42(m)(1)(B)(ii)(II)) An Application may qualify to receive up to four (4) points for this scoring item.
+(5) Extended Affordabilityor Historic Preservation. (§§2306.6725(a)(5); 2306.111(g)(3)(C); 2306.185(a)(1) and (c); 2306.6710(e)(2); and 42(m)(1)(B)(ii)(II)) An Application may qualify to receive up to four (4) points for this scoring item.

-(A) In accordance with the Code, each Development is required to maintain its affordability for a 15year compliance period and, subject to certain exceptions, an additional 15-year extended use period.
-Development Owners that agree to extend the affordability period for a Development to thirty-five (35) years total may receive two (2) points; or
+(A) In accordance with the Code, each Development is required to maintain its affordability for a 15-year compliance period.
+Compliance Period and, subject to certain exceptions, an additional 15-year extended use period.
+Extended Use Period.
+Development Owners that agree to extend the affordability period.
+Affordability Period for a Development to thirty-five (35) years total may receive two (2) points; or.

-(B) An Application includes a tax credit request amounting to less than or equal to \$7,000 per HTC unit, that has received a letter from the Texas Historical Commission determining preliminary eligibility for historic (rehabilitation) tax credits and is proposing the use of historic (rehabilitation) tax credits (whether federal or state credits).
-At least one existing building that will be part of the Development must reasonably be expected to qualify to receive and document receipt of historic tax credits by issuance of Forms 8609.
+(B) An Application includes a tax credit request amounting to less than or equal to \$7,000 per HTC unit,(6) Historic Preservation. (§2306.6725(a)(5)) Except for Developments that qualify for one (1) or three (3) points under Educational Excellence §11.9 (c)(5), an Application that has received a letter from the Texas Historical Commission determining preliminary eligibility for historic (rehabilitation) tax credits and is proposing the use of historic (rehabilitation) tax credits (whether federal or state credits) may qualify to receive five (5) points.
+Developments that qualify for one (1) or three (3) points under Educational Excellence (11.9 (c)(5) that has received a letter from the Texas Historical Commission determining preliminary eligibility for historic (rehabilitation) tax credits and is proposing the use of historic (rehabilitation) tax credits (whether federal or state credits).
+At least one existing building that will be part of) may gualify to receive three (3) points.
+At least seventy-five percent of the residential units shall reside within the Certified Historic Structure and the Development must reasonably be expected to qualify to receive and document receipt of historic tax credits by issuance of Forms 8609.
 An Application may qualify to receive four (4) points under this provision.
+The Application must include either documentation from the Texas Historical Commission that the property is currently a Certified Historic Structure, or documentation determining preliminary eligibility for Certified Historic Structure status.

-(6) Right of First Refusal. (§2306.6725(b)(1); §42(m)(1)(C)(viii)) An Application may qualify to receive (1 point) for Development Owners that will agree to provide a right of first refusal to purchase the Development upon or following the end of the Compliance Period in accordance with Texas Government Code, §2306.6726 and the Department's rules including §10.407 of this title (relating to Right of First Refusal) and §10.408 of this title (relating to Qualified Contract Requirements).
+( $\underline{67}$ ) Right of First Refusal. ( $\underline{\$2306.6725(b)(1)}$ ; $\underline{\$42(m)(1)(C)(viii)}$ ) An Application may qualify to receive (1 point) for Development Owners that will agree to provide a right of first refusal to purchase the Development upon or following the end of the Compliance Period in accordance with Texas Government Code, §2306.6726 and the Department's rules including §10.407 of this title (relating to Right of First Refusal) and §10.408 of this title (relating to Qualified Contract Requirements).

-(7) Funding Request Amount.
-An Application may qualify to receive one (1) point if the Application reflects a Funding Request of Housing Tax Credits, as identified in the original Application submission, of no more than 100% of the amount available within the sub-region or set-aside as estimated by the Department as of December 1, 20132014.
+(78) Funding Request Amount.
+An Application may qualify to receive one (1) point if the Application reflects a Funding Request of Housing Tax Credits, as identified in the original Application submission, of no more than 100% of the amount available within the sub-region or set-aside as estimated\determined by the Department asapplication of the regional allocation formula on or before December 1, 20142015.